SovereignCloudStack/standards/Standards/scs-0003-v2-sovereign-cloud-standards-testing.md

 If multiple items apply, we always opt for the topmost one.

-A _score card_ is a data structure that contains the following information:
+A _test report_ is a data structure that contains the following information:

+- UUID,
 - Subject: the name of the test subject,
 - Scope: the scope of all the testcases referred to in this score card,
-- Test results: a mapping that maps testcase ids to results.

-A _test report_ is a data structure that contains the information of a score card, plus:

 - Creator: who created the report (name of person or version of the software),
 - Check date: when the test was performed,
+- Test results: a mapping that maps testcase ids to results.
 - Log: free-form text that details the test run.

 A _check script_ is a computer program that tests one or more testcases and produces a test report.

-The precise form of the data structures (score card, report), as well as the input-output formats of the check scripts is up to the implementation, but it must be well documented.
+A _score card_ is a data structure that contains the following information:

+- Subject: the name of the test subject,
+- Scope: the scope of all the testcases referred to in this score card,
+- Results: a mapping that maps testcase ids to results, where each result is additionally equipped with validity timespan (beginning at the time of the check and expiring according to the lifetime of the result).

 ## Regulation